-- Think about where you want to talk to the children. - Depending on the age of the children, decide whether you want to tell them together, or whether very young children can be distracted with something while you talk to older siblings first. - If the children have a special toy see if you can have this ready whilst you talk to the children.
+- Think about whereabouts in the house you want to talk to the children. - Depending on the age of the children, decide whether you want to tell them together, or whether very young children can be distracted with something while you talk to older siblings first. - If the children have a special toy, see if you can have this to hand while you talk to them.